 “Well, you’re sleeping under stairs,” he observed innocently.

-“How perceptive,” she grunted, realizing he probably didn’t know what that meant.
-All the better — she didn’t want to hurt his feelings, but she couldn’t put any energy into acting nice right now.
+She didn’t want to hurt his feelings, but she couldn’t put any energy into acting nice right now.
 “Look kid, I just want to be alone, okay?
 Go away.”

 There was silence behind her, and she hoped that meant he had left.